Haufe-Lexware/wicked.haufe.io/README.md

-# WORK IN PROGRESS
+# Wicked (Good) API Management

 **This is currently work in progress.
-We will announce here when we think we have reached a state which makes sense looking closer at.**
+We have not yet released version 1.0, but we think it's already well worth having a look at.
+Feel free to file any issues our requests here on GitHub.**

-Some information can already be seen at the wicked microsite over at [wicked.haufe.io](http://wicked.haufe.io).
+General information can be seen at the wicked microsite over at [wicked.haufe.io](http://wicked.haufe.io).

 Things we are currently finishing currently: